Hyphen-ated/DJBot/readme.md

 Now you have to make a dropbox account for the bot to host the songlist.
 Once you do that, go to https://www.dropbox.com/developers/apps and create an app for your copy of the djbot.
 Dropbox will ask you a few questions: It should be of type "dropbox api app", it should be able to edit files and datastores, and it only needs to edit files that it creates itself.
 Go to the page for the app you just created and click "generate access token", then put that in the dropboxAccessToken field in options.yaml

+Now you need a youtube developer key.
+Go to https://console.developers.google.com and create a project.
+Name it whatever you want.
+Then click "APIs and Auth" on the left, then click "APIs" under that.
+Click "Youtube Data API".
+Click "Enable API".
+Then click "Credentials" on the left.
+Click "Create New Key" under "Public API Access".
+Click "Server Key".
+Click "Create".
+Copy the API key it shows you and put that in the youtubeAccessToken field in options.yaml.

-Don't let other people see these access tokens or they will be able to impersonate your bot on twitch or on dropbox!
+Don't let other people see these access tokens or they will be able to impersonate your bot on twitch, google, or dropbox!
+This includes the logs shown in the djbot window.

 Now set "channel" to your twitch streaming account where you want the djbot to join the chat